sourcegraph/about/handbook/engineering/observability/monitoring.md

 ## Prometheus and Alertmanager

 Sourcegraph uses a custom Prometheus image, [`sourcegraph/prometheus`](https://github.com/sourcegraph/sourcegraph/tree/master/docker-images/prometheus), that bundles Alertmanager and a wrapper program for managing configuration changes.
+Learn more about its role in our overall monitoring architecture [here](./monitoring_architecture.md#sourcegraph-prometheus).

 ### Find available metrics